Tuition and Financial Aid

 The Pamplin College of Business offers partial merit-based scholarships to assist working professionals earn their MBA while continuing their careers.
+Scholarships may be offered to highly qualified applicants to the MBA program, and, returning students in the program who demonstrate a high level of academic performance.
 No additional paperwork is required for consideration.
 Scholarship amounts are determined based on availability and the number of qualified recipients.

 Early application is encouraged, as the availability of scholarships is greatest at the beginning of the review cycle.

 If a new student is not awarded a scholarship upon admission, they may have the opportunity to receive a scholarship in a later semester.

 - All scholarship applicants must be regular-status students (not provisional or Commonwealth) and taking at least five credits in the semester of the award